 In 1999 Ryan McCormack and I wrote a marketing piece on Globalization for Sapient Corporation.
 Aimed primarily at raising awareness of the issues involved in building global Internet systems it also touched on national market analysis and selection.
 I was reminded of this diagram showing income and connectivity for every country in the world from that piece while reading various articles on US Foreign Policy recently.
 These articles included this piece called the Pentagons new Map by Dr Thomas P.M.
-Barnett a US military Strategist on Globalization and US Foreign Policy and this more >jaundiced view from the Washington Monthly.
+Barnett a US military Strategist on Globalization and US Foreign Policy.

 Basically I think Dr Barnett is on to something when he claims that “disconnectedness defines danger”.